 Next up for our work on this project is to continue supporting Kenya Connect to scale the program in the county.

-Our work in Sub-Saharan Africa is generously funded by the Ezrah Charitable Trust.
+Our work in southern Africa is generously funded by the Ezrah Charitable Trust.